ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 By the end of this tutorial, you'll know how to:

-- Connect a Metamask wallet to your dApp project
+- Connect a Metamask wallet to your dapp
 - Read data from your smart contract using the [Alchemy Web3](https://docs.alchemy.com/alchemy/documentation/alchemy-web3) API
 - Sign Ethereum transactions using Metamask

-For this dApp, we'll be using [React](https://reactjs.org/) as our frontend framework; however, it's important to note that we won't be spending much time breaking down its fundamentals, as we'll mostly be focusing on bringing Web3 functionality to our project.
+For this dapp, we'll be using [React](https://reactjs.org/) as our frontend framework; however, it's important to note that we won't be spending much time breaking down its fundamentals, as we'll mostly be focusing on bringing Web3 functionality to our project.

-As a prerequisite, you should have a beginner-level understanding of React—know how components, props, useState/useEffect, and basic function calling works.
-If you've never heard of any of those terms before, we recommend that you check out this [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html).
-For the more visual learners, we highly recommend this awesome Net Ninja [Full Modern React Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gZD-Tvwfod2gaISzfRiP9d) video series.
+As a prerequisite, you should have a beginner-level understanding of React.
+If not, we recommend completing the official [Intro to React tutorial](https://reactjs.org/tutorial/tutorial.html).

-### Step 1: Clone the starter files {#step-2-clone-the-starter-files}
+### Clone the starter files {#clone-the-starter-files}

-First, go to the [hello-world-part-four github repository](https://github.com/alchemyplatform/hello-world-part-four-tutorial) to get the starter files for this project.
-Clone this repository into your local environment.
+First, go to the [hello-world-part-four GitHub repository](https://github.com/alchemyplatform/hello-world-part-four-tutorial) to get the starter files for this project and clone this repository to your local machine.

-When you open this cloned `hello-world-part-four` repository, you'll notice that it contains two folders: `starter-files` and `completed`.
+Open the cloned repository locally.
+Notice that it contains two folders: `starter-files` and `completed`.

-- `starter-files` contains the starter files \(essentially the React UI\) for this project.
-In this tutorial, **we will be working in this directory**, as you learn how to bring this UI to life by connecting it to your Ethereum wallet and the Hello World smart contract that you published on Etherscan in [Part 3](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract/submitting-your-smart-contract-to-etherscan).
+- `starter-files`- **we will be working in this directory**, we will connect the UI to your Ethereum wallet and the smart contract we published to Etherscan in [Part 3](#part-3).
-- `completed` contains the entire completed tutorial and is there for you as a **reference** **if you get stuck.**
+- `completed` contains the entire completed tutorial and should only be used as a reference if you get stuck.

-Next, open your copy of `starter-files` to your favorite code editor, and then navigate into your `src` folder.
+Next, open your copy of `starter-files` to your favorite code editor, and then navigate into the `src` folder.

 All of the code we'll write will live under the `src` folder.
-We'll be editing the `HelloWorld.js` component and the `util/interact.js` javascript files to give our project Web3 functionality.
+We'll be editing the `HelloWorld.js` component and the `util/interact.js` Javascript files to give our project Web3 functionality.

-### Step 2: Check out the starter files {#step-2-check-out-the-starter-files}
+### Check out the starter files {#check-out-the-starter-files}

-Before we start coding, it's super important that we figure out what's already provided for us in the starter files.
+Before we start coding, let's explore what is provided to us in the starter files.

 #### Get your react project running {#get-your-react-project-running}